pnnl/ruleset-checking-tool/docs/ruleset_functions/get_baseline_system_types.md

 ## Logic:
 Below is so that the looping associated with get_dict_of_zones_and_terminal_units_served_by_hvac_sys() does not have to be repeated for each relevant function which would be highly inefficient since it loops through all zones in the B_RMR.
 - Get dictionary of zones and terminal unit IDs associated with each HVAC system in the RMR to pass to the sub functions: `dict_of_zones_and_terminal_units_served_by_hvac_sys  = get_dict_of_zones_and_terminal_units_served_by_hvac_sys(B_RMR)`
-Declare empty lists of the hvac_b.id associated with each system type in the B_RMR (I do not think think this is needed but it helps to idenify everything needed)
+Declare empty lists of the hvac_b.id associated with each system type in the B_RMR (This declaration is not needed but it helps to identify everything needed to make sure its all been covered)
 - Declare a list for SYS-1, Packaged Terminal Air Conditioner : `SYS-1 = []`
 - Declare a list for SYS-1a, PCHW with HW boiler: `SYS-1a = []`
 - Declare a list for SYS-1b, DX cooling with PHW: `SYS-1b = []`